 Our partner universities require higher GPAs to take classes there (See below).

-You must follow Arcadia in London program dates unless otherwise noted because this is your primary program.
+You must follow London Internship program dates unless otherwise noted because this is your primary program.

 When completing your course selection form: